 First Step: Prepare the mushroom grain spawn

 You can buy mushroom grain spawn or you can make your own.
 As you have seeds for certain plants, you have grain spawn for mushroom growers.
-Grain spawn is grain that has been colonized by the mushroom mycelium.
+Grain spawn is grain that has been sterilized and colonized with the use of mushroom mycelium.

 If you are growing a popular edible mushroom specie, you can purchase the colonized grain spawn.
 These colonized grain spawn can be used to grow nameko, oyster mushrooms etc. But you need to understand that the substrate in the tub will change depending on the mushroom specie you use.

 If you decide to grow other species of mushroom that aren’t common, you may not find their fully colonized grain spawn for sale and you may need to make your own.